(part III - Vieux Lyon)

 Boulangerie Du Palais

 Back at Rue Saint-Jean.
 Do not miss to visit Boulangerie Du Palais (at the corner with Rue du Palais de Justice) for a freshly made sandwich, a crunchy piece of pizza, or a "brioche aux pralines" or "tarte aux pralines".
-The only drawback is the long queues at peak hours... but, believe me it worth the waiting.
+The only drawback is the long queues at peak hours, but believe me, it is worth the waiting.

 "Tribu des Gones"

 Further up the street, the small Place de la Baleine is full of restaurants of every taste.
 But what you should not miss is the souvenir shop "Tribu des Gones" located on Rue Saint-Jean, at the beginning of the square.
-In the shop you will find beautiful T-shirts sold only here and other Lyonnais souvenirs.
-The first day we visited to buy a T-shirt we were served by a very charming and smiling lady.
-Next day, we were not very happy to be served by a sullen, glum young man…but, never mind, I am so happy with my “Lyon, capitale des gones” T-shirt.
+In the shop, you will find beautiful T-shirts sold only here and other Lyonnais souvenirs.
+The first day we visited to buy a T-shirt a very charming and smiling lady served us.
+The next day, we were not very happy to be served by a sullen, glum young man…but, never mind, I am so happy with my “Lyon, capitale des gones” T-shirt.

-At the northern east corner of the square, between a silk shop and a bouchon, there is a metal gate leading to another beautiful courtyard/traboule.
+At the northeast corner of the square, between a silk shop and a bouchon, there is a metal gate leading to another beautiful courtyard/traboule.

 Opposite the creperie stands Le Petit Musée de Guignol.
-Open since 1995, this little museum welcomes all year-round tourists and locals who wants to learn more about Guignol, city’s hero.
-The entrance is through the souvenir shop (6, rue Saint Jean) and its automata, dolls etc., are spread on 2 floors.
+Open since 1995, this little museum welcomes all-year-round tourists and locals who want to learn more about Guignol, the city’s hero.
+The entrance is through the souvenir shop (6, rue Saint-Jean), and its automata, dolls, etc., are spread on 2 floors.